 The governance of the Graduate School of the Graduate School and University Center is outlined in its Governance document and the Bylaws of Graduate Council.
 The Governance document includes provisions regarding administration, degree and certificate programs, faculty membership, and faculty and student responsibilities.
 The Bylaws of Graduate Council set forth its rules of governance.
-Copies of the Governance document and the Bylaws are available in the Provost’s office from Ms. Alice Eisenberg, Telephone: 1-212-817-7227, or in the Governance, Policies, and Procedures section of the website.
+Copies of the Governance document and the Bylaws are available in the Provost’s office from Patti Myatt, Telephone: 1-212-817-7227, or in the Governance, Policies, and Procedures section of the website.

 The CUNY Board of Trustees bylaws require the Vice President for Student Affairs to certify to the President of the Graduate Center and/or to the Chancellor of the University, that all students running for or holding certain elected or appointed leadership positions meet specified academic and term limit eligibility guidelines.
-These guidelines apply to all student members (and alternates) of the following bodies: student government, including the Doctoral Students’ Council (DSC) and the University Student Senate (USS); Graduate Council, including all Graduate Council committees; all Graduate Center advisory committees, including search committees; departmental governance bodies and committees, including search committees; Faculty-Student Disciplinary Committee; College Association Governing Board; Auxiliary Enterprise Governing Boards; Student Election Review Committee (SERC); and editors of student publications (as well as officers and directors of any radio/TV station).
+These guidelines apply to all student members (and alternates) of the following bodies: student government, including the Doctoral and Graduate Students' Council (DGSC) and the University Student Senate (USS); Graduate Council, including all Graduate Council committees; all Graduate Center advisory committees, including search committees; departmental governance bodies and committees, including search committees; Faculty-Student Disciplinary Committee; College Association Governing Board; Auxiliary Enterprise Governing Boards; Student Election Review Committee (SERC); and editors of student publications (as well as officers and directors of any radio/TV station).

 The academic eligibility guidelines pertinent to Graduate Center students require that students running for or holding the specified positions be matriculated at the Graduate Center; have a grade point average of 3.0; and, if a Level I or master’s student, be registered for a minimum of 3 credits and “have completed and earned passing grades in at least 50 percent of the credits for which [he or she] registered the prior semester, but in no event less than 3 credits”; or, if a Level II or Level III student, be making satisfactory academic progress.

-Except for Doctoral Students’ Council Co-Chairs, who are limited to a maximum of three years, “[s]tudents shall be permitted to serve in the same executive office in a student government, the University Student Senate, or [executive office in an]other student leadership position for a maximum of two years.”
+Except for Doctoral and Graduate Students' Council Co-Chairs, who are limited to a maximum of three years, “[s]tudents shall be permitted to serve in the same executive office in a student government, the University Student Senate, or [executive office in an]other student leadership position for a maximum of two years.”

 The full policy can be found online.